The Caribbean Island of Martinique—a dream destination for nature lovers, divers, foodies or those passionate about history—never ceases to astound.

 And Martinique, would not be Martinique without its grand and unique island-round boat race known as the Tour des Yoles which will take place late July 2020.
 Last but not least, the mid-August Baccha Festival returns for its 7th incarnation.
 This must-see summer music and dance fest features local and international groups in a dreamlike setting.

-To accommodate its visitors, Martinique offers a wide variety of lodgings; this includes 3-star hotels like the freshly renovated Hotel Bambou—known for its waters-edge location and verdant surrounding on the Anse Mitan beach or elegant 5-stars like La Suite Villa, a trendy boutique hotel boasting a gastronomic restaurant and breathtaking views of the magnificent Fort-de-France Bay.
+To accommodate its visitors, Martinique offers a wide variety of lodgings; this includes 3-star hotels like the freshly renovated Hotel Bambou—known for its waters-edge location and verdant surrounding on the Anse Mitan beach, the Plein Soleil in Le François which was recently elevated to a 4-star hotel or elegant 5-stars like La Suite Villa, a trendy boutique hotel boasting a gastronomic restaurant and breathtaking views of the magnificent Fort-de-France Bay.
 The beautiful Club Med Buccaneer's Creek offers guest an all inclusive stay and for those do-it-yourselfers, there is a wide variety of gîtes ruraux, Airbnb and cottage rentals.
 A popular option in Martinique, they are complemented by a wide array of villas with beach access or unbelievable views and superb concierge services.

 American Airlines offers year-round service from Miami with up to 7 non-stop flights weekly, from Miami International Airport to Fort-de-France’s Aimé Césaire International Airport, a convenient hub to connect from Boston, New York and even from Los Angeles and San Francisco.